Innovation: Africa

 Innovation: Africa is a non-profit 501(c)(3) organization which brings Israeli solar, water and agricultural innovations to rural African villages.
-Since its establishment in 2008, the organization has completed over 880 projects providing light and solar energy to schools and medical centres and crucially, pumping clean water to more than 4 million people across 10 African countries.
+Since its establishment in 2008, the organization has completed over 1400 projects providing light and solar energy to schools and medical centres and crucially, pumping clean water to more than 5.9 million people across 10 African countries.
 Innovation: Africa maintains headquarters in the US and Israel and has projects across Uganda, Malawi, Tanzania, Zambia, South Africa, Cameroon, Ethiopia, the Democratic Republic of Congo, Senegal, and Eswatini.

+Innovation: Africa invests in the sustainability and maintenance of its solar powered clean water projects.
+A key component of their sustainable approach includes training local villagers as water technicians; for each water project, 10 community members are trained, helping foster self-sufficiency and providing skills for broader employment opportunities.
+Innovation: Africa's UN-award-winning remote monitoring system allows real-time tracking of water flow and solar energy production, enabling prompt maintenance and long-term project sustainability.

 History

-Innovation: Africa was founded in 2008 by Israeli-born Sivan Ya'ari.
+Innovation: Africa was founded in 2008 by Israeli-born Sivan Yaari.